google/zetasql/docs/functions-and-operators.md

 **Description**

-Extracts a JSON value, such as an array or object, or a JSON scalar value, such as a string, number, or boolean.
-If a JSON key uses invalid [JSONPath][JSONPath-format] characters, then you can escape those characters using single quotes and brackets.
+Extracts a JSON value and converts it to a
+SQL JSON-formatted `STRING` or `JSON` value.
+This function uses single quotes and brackets to escape invalid [JSONPath][JSONPath-format] characters in JSON keys.
+For example: `['a.b']`.

+Arguments:

 +   `json_string_expr`: A JSON-formatted string.
 For example: